 It is important to choose a seat that is right for the size and age of your child and for your vehicle.
 Use caution with second-hand child safety seats as they may not be able to withstand a crash, may have been recalled or could be missing key components.

 According to the National Highway Traffic Safety Administration, eight out of every 10 child safety seats are not used correctly.
-Keep in mind that a child safety seat must be secured as tightly as possible with the vehicle's safety belt or lower anchor and tethers for children (LATCH) system to ensure protection in a crash or sudden stop.
+Keep in mind that a child safety seat cannot move more than one inch when testing at the belt path left to right or front to back.

 - Thread and anchor all harness straps to the child safety seat before use;

 - Adjust the retainer clip so that it is at armpit level of the child's body;

 - Harness straps should be flat or untwisted and adjusted snugly so you cannot pinch any slack;